AppCivico/appcivico-ckan-comovamos/README.md

 ckan-docker
 ===========

-Developing and deploying CKAN with Docker
+Developing and deploying CKAN with Docker, an http://appcivico.com/ implementation.

+# this is a fork of https://github.com/ckan/ckan-docker but with some different directories and configuration.

 # Intro

-Dockerfiles, Docker-compose service definition & Vagrantfile to develop & deploy CKAN, Postgres, Solr & datapusher using Docker.
+Dockerfiles, Docker-compose service definition to develop & deploy CKAN, Postgres, Solr & datapusher using Docker.

 Docker containers included:

 - CKAN (should work with any version 2.x)
 - Postgres (Postgres 9.3 and PostGIS 2.1, CKAN datastore & spatial extension supported)
 - Solr (4.10.1, custom schemas & spatial extension supported)
-- Docker-compose _[optional]_ (to manage the containers)
+- Docker-compose (to manage run containers on developts)
-- Data _[optional]_ (to store Postgres data & CKAN FileStore separately)
+- Data into a diferent directory (to store Postgres data & CKAN FileStore & Solr separately)
+- Bash script to make config and build directories after instances run.

 Other contrib containers:

 - Nginx (1.7.6 official) as a caching reverse proxy
-- Datapusher
+- Datapusher configured to work with the CKAN instance

 # Requirements